Overview

 Who We Are

-Advanced technologies for converting energy are necessary foundations for a clean, sustainable energy system.
-The use of renewable energy, including production of fuels and their use in fuel cells and fuel-cell-like systems, are required to meet deep decarbonization goals.
-The Energy Conversion Group works on these and related technologies, such as those for efficient combustion and the interconversion of different energies including thermal, chemical, electrical and mechanical.
+Advanced technologies for converting energy are necessary foundations for a competitive energy system.
+The Energy Conversion Group works on production of fuels and their use in fuel cells and fuel-cell-like systems and related technologies, such as those for efficient combustion and the interconversion of different energies including thermal, chemical, electrical and mechanical.
 Our work includes:

-- Developing cleaner-burning combustion technologies by studying the fundamental physics and chemistry of combustion
+- Developing efficient combustion technologies by studying the fundamental physics and chemistry of combustion

 - Fuel cells performance and durability using multiscale mathematical modeling and associated advanced diagnostics